coder44445/HumanChain-AI-Safety-Incident-Log-API/README.md

 # AI Safety Incident Log Service

-A simple RESTful API service for logging and managing AI safety incidents.
+A RESTful API service for logging and managing AI safety incidents.
 This guide will help you set up and run the application step by step.

 ## Technology Stack
 - **Language**: Python